chenqifeng92/JavaDemos/README.md

-#JavaDemos
+# JavaDemos

-This is a repo with two tutorial demo projects which names are JavaSE and JavaWeb.
+This is a repo with serveral tutorial demos which module names are JavaSE,JDBC and ServletJspCurd.
 It will be used for code sample or beginner's reference.